turingschool/backend-curriculum-site/module4/lessons/event-bubbling-and-delegation.md

 What did you notice?

-The event listeners are only bound to the buttons that were present when the page code was first loaded.
-The buttons we added later were not around when we added the listeners.
+The event listeners are only bound to the li elements that were present when the page code was first loaded.
+The li elements we added later were not around when we added the listeners.

 **What could we do to fix this?**